Keep Cottage

-Keep Cottage, also known as Keep Cooperative is an 1839 post-Victorian tudor revival mansion owned and maintained by Oberlin College in Oberlin, Ohio, United States.
+Keep Cottage, also known as Keep Cooperative is an 1839 post-Victorian Tudor Revival mansion owned and maintained by Oberlin College in Oberlin, Ohio, United States.
 Originally home to the Reverend John Keep, the house underwent a serious renovation in 1911 in order to transform it into a college dormitory.
-In 1965, it is a rental property of Oberlin Student Cooperative Association, the second largest student cooperative in the United States.
+As of October 1965, it is a rental property of Oberlin Student Cooperative Association, the second largest student cooperative in the United States.
 It is named after its primary trustee, the reverend John Keep, an abolitionist who cast the deciding vote that let African-American students attend Oberlin College, the first institution to do so.

 History

 The contract for the construction of Keep Cottage was awarded to Mr. George Feick of Sandusky in October, 1911.
 The architect was the firm of Patton and Miller of Chicago.
 The cottage was opened for use in January, 1913.
 It has dormitory accommodations for fifty-two women.
 It was named in honor of Rev. John Keep and Mrs. Theodore J. Keep.
 Mr. George M. Clark and his wife, Mrs. Elizabeth Keep Clark, contributed $10,000 toward the cost of this cottage.
 The total cost, including equipment and site, was $45,500.